LaunchCodeEducation/lchs/src/chapters/loops/range-options.rst

    end_value = int(input("Enter the LAST number to print: "))
    step_value = int(input("Enter the step value for the loop: "))

+..
+TODO: I have read this section a couple times and I am not sure what they should be doing.
+Could you clarify what they are supposed to be repeating?

 Repeat each of the *Try It* enter the start, stop, and step values to print the desired output.